moamy/Pokedex_Stacc_Farm/README.md

 docker run -p 5500:5500 moamy/pokedex:latest
 ```

-> OBS! the tests may have to be run twice in order for the snapshot tests to work, I have not run into such issues in this image, but the possibility remains.
+> OBS!
+The tests *may* have to be run twice in Docker for all of them to succeed.
+This is due to one of them involving pictures, which seem to work differently in Docker.

 Exit the image manually via the Docker GUI.